-From the Cape we will fly to the opposite side of the country, to the Greater Kruger Conservancy.
+From the Cape we will fly to the opposite side of the country, to the Sabi Sands sector of the Greater Kruger Conservancy.
 This huge area has long been famous as one of the great game parks of the world and offers a very complete safari experience.
 It is home to all of “The Big Five,” plus a long list of other mammals including African Wild Dog, Cheetah, and Nyala.
-Birds are abundant in the subtropical bush and savannas and include many classic African species such as Ostrich, raptors, hornbills, and Lilac-breasted Roller, plus a wide variety of smaller ones.
+Birds are abundant in the subtropical woodlands and savannas and include many classic African species such as Ostrich, raptors, hornbills, and Lilac-breasted Roller, plus a wide variety of smaller ones.
 Based at the exclusive and well-appointed Notten’s Bush Camp, away from the crowds, our game drives here are sure to be action-packed and incredibly productive!

 An added bonus to a visit to South Africa is the great infrastructure for tourism.
 This agricultural and industrial giant is the only truly modern country on the continent, and the accommodations, food, and other facilities are excellent, while health problems are almost non-existent.
 Expert local leadership, an extensive system of parks and reserves, and a wealth of printed materials on the birds and other aspects of natural history add to the pleasure of visiting this unique part of the continent.